Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Introduction

-CD and CW have been addressed using traditional supervised ML and fine-tuning pre-trained language models.
-However, acquiring labeled datasets can be challenging -- they must align with a specific language, domain, and genre and match the desired factuality and worthiness criteria.
+The CD and CW tasks have been approached using both traditional supervised machine learning and fine-tuning pre-trained language models, both of which depend on labeled data.
+However, obtaining such datasets can be challenging as they need to align with specific languages, domains, and genres and meet desired factuality and worthiness criteria.
 Moreover, dataset annotation is costly and requires redoing if criteria change.
 LLMs present a viable alternative to supervised methods owing to their strong zero- and few-shot performance \citep{NEURIPS2022_8bb0d291,NEURIPS2020_1457c0d6}.
-Over time, fact-checking organizations have refined principles for claim prioritization, and few-shot prompting offers a seamless way to transfer this knowledge to the model.
+Over time, fact-checking organizations have refined principles for claim prioritization, and zero- and few-shot prompting offers a seamless way to transfer this knowledge to the model.
 Thus, an effective strategy might entail zero- and few-shot prompting with check-worthiness criteria from annotation guidelines.
+The challenge, however, is that LLMs often exhibit sensitivity to variations in prompts \citep{mizrahi2024state} and unreliability \citep{si2023large}.

 \paratopic{In this paper}